Finite-Time Decoupled Convergence in Nonlinear Two-Time-Scale Stochastic Approximation: Numerical Experiments

 \section{Numerical Experiments}

-This section is devoted to numerical experiments.
-In Section~\ref{sec:ana:nume}, we devise an example without local linearity to explore the necessity of local linearity for decoupled convergence.
-In Section~\ref{sec:expe:decouple}, we consider several examples to illustrate the decoupled convergence rate in Section~\ref{sec:decouple}.
-Due to space limitations, details on parameter selection and more examples are provided in Appendix~\ref{append:nume}.
+This section presents the numerical experiments.
+In Section~\ref{sec:ana:nume}, we report the results for Example~\ref{exp:slow-time} and its locally linear variant, illustrating the necessity of local linearity for decoupled convergence.
+In Sections~\ref{sec:expe:decouple-toy} and \ref{sec:expe:decouple-logistic}, we consider one-dimensional toy examples and logistic regression, respectively, to illustrate the decoupled convergence rates established in Section~\ref{sec:decouple}.